 Decrease Conversion of Testosterone to Estrogen

 Testosterone has the potential to convert to estrogen.
 This conversion relies on an enzyme called aromatase.
-There are several foods that have been shown to block the action of aromatase, potentially increasing testosterone levels.
+Several foods have been shown to block the action of aromatase, potentially boosting testosterone levels.
 These foods include:

 - White button mushrooms